badgirlbongi/bongihub/workflow.md

 + running the flask app
 --- file doesn't want to run
 --- trying to find a way to run the files
+--- app is now runing using web address